debarpannchatterjee/Data-Analytics/Stock Market Analysis using Alpha Vantage/README.md

 iv. low(data type: float)
 v. close (data type: float)
 vi. volume (data type: int)

 c.
 Additional methods for overloading the following operations:
 i. getitem
 ii. setitem
 iii. contains

+2. A function called indicator1.
+It takes “df” and ‘timeperiod’ (integer) as inputs and give another pandas DataFrame as an output with two columns:

+a. timestamp: Same as ‘timestamp’ column in ‘df’

+b. indicator: Moving Average of the ‘close’ column in ‘df’.
+The number of elements to be taken for a moving average is defined by ‘timeperiod’.
+For example, if ‘timeperiod’ is 5, then each row in this column will be an average of total 5 previous values (including current value) of the ‘close’ column.

+3. A class Strategy, which can do the following, given a script name:

+a.
+Fetch intraday historical day (‘df’) using ScriptData class.
+We’ll refer to the ‘close’ column of ‘df’ as close_data.

+b.
+Compute indicator data on ‘close’ of ‘df’ using indicator1 function.
+We’ll refer to the ‘indicator’ column of this data as indicator_data.

+c.
+Generate a pandas DataFrame called ‘signals’ with 2 columns:
+i. ‘timestamp’: Same as ‘timestamp’ column in ‘df’ ii. ‘signal’: This column can have the following values:
+1. BUY (When: If indicator_data cuts close_data upwards)
+2. SELL (When: If indicator_data cuts close_data downwards)
+3. NO_SIGNAL (When: If indicator_data and close_data don’t cut
+each other)

 Here are a few pointers regrading the code:
 1. The classes are implemented in a way such that any user can create objects using their personal keys i.e. the API key is not hardcoded.